 For any chocoholics, Warsaw is home to a Polish candy company.
 Wedel Pijalnia’s, essentially cafes focusing on the chocolate dot the entire city—do I need to say more than that?

 If you want to try local food unique to Poland, Krakow will attract your attention.
 Krakow has a broader range of Polish cuisine than Warsaw, where international flavors often get mixed in.
 Obwarzanek krakowski is one of the specialties of Krakow.
 Street stalls sell food items everywhere in the city.

 A braided, ring-shaped bread that is boiled and sprinkled with a topping such as salt or poppy seeds, it resembles a bagel on the outside but tastes like a soft pretzel.

-Obwarzanek krakowski are best when eaten fresh out of the oven.
+Obwarzanek krakowski is best when eaten fresh out of the oven.
 They only last a few hours before getting stale—but they make for the perfect snack on the way to and from locations.